 The sacred Catalan monastery of Montserrat is located on top of a range of craggy mountains some 60km north-west of Barcelona.
 It is one of Spain’s most important pilgrimage sites where more than two million annual visitors come to visit ‘La Moreneta’.
 This is a small statue of the Virgin of Montserrat which stands high above the main altar of the 16th century Basilica.
-Montserrat excursions from Barcelona are popular with visitors who take travel on daily sightseeing tours or travel independently by train from Barcelona Espanya station.
+Half-day excursions from Barcelona to Montserrat are popular with visitors who can travel independently by train from Barcelona Espanya station or take an organised sightseeing tour.

 The Museum of Montserrat is also worth a visit to see some works by El Greco, Monet, Picasso and a number of other notable artists.
 In addition, visitors can walk to the the Holy Grotto on the mountain where children first saw their visions of the Virgin Mary.